hanifzekri/DigiDargah_whmcs_payment_module/readme.md

    - **API Key:** Enter your DigiDargah API key.
 You can obtain this key by visiting [https://digidargah.com/cryptosite](https://digidargah.com/cryptosite).

    - **Pay Currency:** Specify the currencies available for payment.
-You can list multiple currencies separated by a dash (e.g., BTC-ETH-LTC).
+You can list multiple currencies separated by a dash (e.g., bitcoin-dogecoin-ethereum).

    - **Success Message:** Customize the message to display to customers after a successful payment.
 You can use placeholders like `{invoice_id}` and `{request_id}` to display the invoice and request IDs.